Gustave Moreau

 1890

-Death of his friend Alexandrine Dureux; deeply affected, he paints Orphée sur la tombe d'Eurydice* [Orpheus at the Tomb of Eurydice] in her memory.
+Death of his friend Alexandrine Dureux; deeply distressed, he paints Orphée sur la tombe d'Eurydice* in her memory.

 1892-1898

-Succeeds Elie Delaunay as professor at the Ecole des Beaux-Arts.
-His pupils include Georges Rouault, Henri Matisse, Albert Marquet, Henri Charles Manguin and Edgar Maxence.
+He succeeds Elie Delaunay as professor at the Ecole des Beaux-Arts.
+His pupils include Georges Rouault, Henri Matisse, Albert Marquet, Henri Charles Manguin, Edgar Maxence...

-On Sundays, he receives his pupils at his house, and also invites young artists such as Ary Renan, his first biographer, and George Desvallières.
+On Sundays, he entertained his students in his home, as well as some young artists such as Ary Renan, his first biographer, and George Desvallières.

 1895

-Produces the masterpiece of his later career, Jupiter et Sémélé* [Jupiter and Semele] and has the family house at 14 rue de La Rochefoucauld converted so that it can become a museum after his death.
+He completed the masterpiece of his old age, Jupiter et Sémélé*, and had the family home at 14 rue de La Rochefoucauld converted into a museum after his death.

 1898

-Dies on 18 April.
-Funeral at the Église de la Trinité in Paris.
-He is buried at the cemetery in Montmartre.
+He dies on April 18.
+Funeral at the Trinité church in Paris.
+He is buried in the Montmartre cemetery.

-*Works with an asterisk are conserved at the Musée Gustave Moreau
+*Works followed by an asterisk are kept at the Musée Gustave Moreau.